athapa11/federated-nids-2022/README.md

 ﻿# Master Thesis Project
-The repository contains my thesis project which focuses on implementing a federated learning framework [Flower](https://flower.dev/), using virtual clients to classify network intrusions for Network Intrusion Detection Systems (NIDS).
+The repository contains my thesis project which focuses on implementing a federated learning framework [Flower](https://flower.dev/), using virtual clients to classify various network intrusions for Network Intrusion Detection Systems (NIDS).
+The objective is to explore the feasibility of multiple federated learning strategies, namely FedAvg, FedProx, and FedAdagrad.

 The dataset used to conduct this research can be found [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune).